zw-zack/builtin-methods/README.md

 reduce(list, reducer, accumulator);
 ```

+- `list`: input array
+- `reducer`: function that determines how to combine a current item's value with the existing cumulative value
+- `accumulator`: the initial value to start accumulating from

 It should be able to reduce an array of numbers into a single summed up number (one use case of reduce):

 ```js